vvswps/ogEnchilada/README.md

 # OgEnchilada

-## This is a Discord bot

-It handles applications for a discord server
+## Discord bot to handles applications for a Call of Duty server

 use .help to get a list of its commands